silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 Here we're telling the compiler to store three numbers: an integer (`int`) which can be positive or negative, a positive integer (`unsigned int`), and a decimal number (`double`).
-We also give these numbers names (x, y, and z) so that we can refer to them later in the program.
+We also give these numbers names (x, y, and z) so that we can refer to them in the program.
 But where will the compiler tell the computer to store these numbers?
 We don't need to care!

 When you write `int x = -7;` you are telling the C compiler to store that number _somewhere_ on the computer.
 When the compiler turns your C code into assembly,